 Throw a FitTM

 We met Jeff Dender, a very young man, at EveCon 1990, a science fiction and gaming convention held over New Year's Eve in Virginia.
 He showed us his game idea of using 10 dice with all combinations of 3 colors.
 It was the neatest thing, and Kate took it on immediately, creating its name, working out the logical positions of the colors, and developing some cool puzzles to go with it.
 The original version was made with smallish white blank cubes to which we attached die-cut vinyl color squares.
-We made a few on large wood cubes for a more rustic look, but they didn't roll very well.
-Later we switched to jumbo white plastic cubes for the best of both rolling and stacking.
+In 1995 we switched to large wood cubes for a more rustic look, but they didn't roll very well.
+Eventually we settled on jumbo white plastic cubes for the best of both rolling and stacking.
 It was the second of our growing collection of puzzles supplied in little pouches.
-We were deeply saddened to learn that Jeff passed away of cancer in 2014.
+We were deeply saddened to learn that Jeff passed away of cancer in 2015.
 He is survived by a son, David.
 Postscript: We were deeply touched when David wrote us and turned over to Kadon all rights to Jeff's idea.
 We will keep it alive as a memorial to a creative and benevolent spirit who left this world much too soon.